AVSLab/basilisk/src/fswAlgorithms/attGuidance/locationPointing/locationPointing.rst

 Executive Summary
 -----------------
-This module generates an attitude guidance message to make a specified spacecraft pointing vector target a location on a planet given the spacecraft and ground states.
+This module generates an attitude guidance message to make a specified spacecraft pointing vector target an inertial location.
+This location could be on a planet if this module is connected with :ref:`groundLocation` for example.

 Message Connection Descriptions
 -------------------------------